n00bsaiboth/n00bsaiboth.github.io/_posts/2014-04-30-hank-quinlan-site-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "n00bsaiboth's GitHub Pages, Launches Site"
-date: 2014-04-30
+date: 2021-03-31
 ---

-Well.
-Finally got around to putting this old website together.
+Well, these are still under construction, but finally got some time to put this website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.